SchweizerischeBundesbahnen/journey-service/business/BusinessAspects.md

 About any ***Rt** properties:
 * Ideally these fields are always null, means transport organisations are operating as planned
 * If any vehicle (`ServiceProduct`) is not operating according to its scheduled plan, *Rt fields may contain correcting values here and there (availability usually a few hoours in the future and may disappear quickly in the past, because irrelevant for the current instant in time)
-* *Rt fields may update their values for the same trip or journey if repeatedly requested, since they express “real-time” behaviour.
+* *Rt fields may update their values for the same trip or journey if repeatedly requested, since they express "real-time" behaviour.
 (However do update your query as less as possible, for performance reasons.)
-* If the *Rt fields are empty, just use the corresponding (same name) fields without “Rt” suffix for properly planned values
+* If the *Rt fields are empty, just use the corresponding (same name) fields without "Rt" suffix for properly planned values

 Journey-Service does not know the exact position of a vehicle yet and does not even guarantee that a vehicle has passed a station in reality.
 (However we have stories to transmit such additional info in the near future.)